smangalik/primal-beliefs-modeling/README.md

 **(4) Training the modified GPT-2 model:**
  + Details:
 Our method builds upon GPT-2 model, a widely-known text generative model with high performance.
-The GPT-2 version used in our paper is the base model, with 12 transformers layers, 12 attention heads, 768 hidden dimensions.
+The GPT-2 version used in our paper is the base model, having 12 transformers layers, 12 attention heads, 768 hidden dimensions.
 As described in the main paper, we modified this model by adding transformation matrices that match the input vector size of 50 to the hidden vector size of 768.
 The total number of trainable parameters is 125 millions.
-Thorough details of GPT-2 can be found here in its original paper at [https://cdn.openai.com/better-language-models/language_models_are_unsupervised_multitask_learners.pdf].
-The implementation and pretrained weights of the original GPT-2 are downloaded from [https://huggingface.co/docs/transformers/model_doc/gpt2] (a widely used library for NLP transformers models).
+Details of GPT-2 can be found here in its original paper at [https://cdn.openai.com/better-language-models/language_models_are_unsupervised_multitask_learners.pdf].
+The implementation and pretrained weights of the original GPT-2 were downloaded from [https://huggingface.co/docs/transformers/model_doc/gpt2] (a widely used library for NLP transformers models).
 The modification of GPT-2 is implemented in gpt2_wrapper.py file.
 The train_gpt2.py file is used to train the model using the following command.
  + Command:
 ```
 python3 train_gpt2.py \
 	--train_data_file tweets_nmf50.csv \
-	--output_dir trained_models/label_model \
+	--output_dir trained_models/ \
 	--gpt2_model_type gpt2 \
 	--gpt2_model_name_or_path gpt2 \
 	--latent_size 50 \